Table of Contents

 I previously had the fanciful idea that it could have been a genericized brand name, but that was obviously stupid.
 It’s explicitly stated in the series that labors were a type of robot created for construction.
 That explains where the term came from, but when did ‘labor’ replace ‘robo’?

 Based on my guestimate, the term must have become ubiquitous sometime in the 80s in the Patlabor timeline, or in the late 80s at the latest.
 I previously assumed that the term became ubiquitous in the late 70s/early 80s because that lines up with when the first mecha anime was coming out.
-Thus, ‘labor’ would be competing with ‘robo’/‘mecha’Z).
+Thus, ‘labor’ would be competing with ‘robo’/‘mecha’AH).
 However, the manga’s extra material shows that labors only appeared in the world in the 80s.
 So the term ‘robo’ would have already been well-known, meaning it found itself usurped by ‘labor’.
 I guess labors became so wide-spread in such a short amount of time that the term became a generic term for robots.

 One more quick note, but the word ‘robo’ is used in Patlabor, although it’s only used by a few of the characters and not as much as ‘labor’.
 Those characters are also typically labor enthusiasts.